marcothedeveloper123/llm-zoomcamp/cohorts/2024/01-intro/homework.md

 * How do I copy files from a different folder into docker container’s working directory?
 * How do Lambda container images work?
 * How can I annotate a graph?

+How do I copy files from a different folder into docker container’s working directory?

 ## Q5.
 Building a prompt